AdHominem/Learning-Resources/README.md

 - Looking up messages for hash values with a given salt

 ## Reverse Engineering
+- x86 assembly (see guide)
+- Understanding an reading Java code
+- Decompiling Java classes
 - Disassembling ELF flies with objdump
-- Understanding an reading Java code
 - Understanding x86 assembly control flow graphs
-- x86 assembly
-- Decompiling Java classes

 ## Assembly Guide
 Assembly is mostly important for RE / debugging which in turn is the foundation for more advanced topics like exploit development.
 Writing own ASM code has a low priority since you will only write shellcode which is generally short and probably the least demanding part of exploitation.